 Denny Crane: That’s how dad went.
 Morphine drip.
 Alan Shore: How did you get the doctor to do it?
 Denny Crane: “Denny Crane”.
 It was the real thing then.

-The A.D.A.’s argument amounts to: he broke the law, he’s a criminal, and we can’t afford to start down the slippery slope of allowing assisted suicide, what happens when people start getting rid of the old, sick people they just don’t want around anymore.
+The A.D.A.’s argument amounts to: he broke the law, he’s a criminal, and we can’t afford to start down the slippery slope of allowing assisted suicide.
+I mean, what happens when people start getting rid of the old, sick people they just don’t want around anymore.

 Shore’s argument goes like this: